RON Security and Identity Verification: How Online Notarization Stays Safe and Legal

 Recorded Sessions and Audit Trails

-Florida law requires RON sessions to be recorded and securely stored.
-This creates a permanent audit trail that includes:
+Florida law requires every RON session to be recorded and stored.
+This creates a permanent record including:

 Video and audio recording